JenilShah95/E-Commerce-Shopping-Cart/README.md

 > The first page user see’s is the products page.

-> They can either sign in or sign up. > There are two types of users. > Admin and Regular users.
+> They can either sign in or sign up.
+> There are two types of users: Admin and Regular users.
 > We have already seeded the admin user.
 The admin can add different product listings.
 Credentials for admin account are:
 > - Email: admin@admin.com
 > - Password: 123456